 Deaths of Scottish residents occurring in Scotland are assigned to place of normal residence.
-With the exception of life expectancy in intermediate zones, NRS include deaths of non-residents but allocate them to place of death and ignore deaths of Scottish residents occurring out with Scotland.
+NRS include deaths of non-residents but allocate them to place of death and ignore deaths of Scottish residents occurring out with Scotland.

-Currently Office for National Statistics, National Records of Scotland and Information Services Division (ISD) all differ in the approach taken to deal with non-residents deaths for sub-national life expectancy figures as well as resident deaths that occur outwith each UK constituency country.
+Currently ONS, NRS and ISD all differ in the approach taken to deal with non-residents deaths for sub-national life expectancy figures as well as resident deaths that occur outwith each UK constituency country.

-Office for National Statistics (ONS) include deaths of non-residents for figures that feed into United Kingdom (UK) total figures, as well as the UK, Great Britain (GB) and England and Wales National Life Tables.
-For constituent UK country National Life Tables, non resident deaths in England and Wales are allocated to England and non-resident deaths in Scotland are allocated to Scotland.
+ONS includes deaths of non-residents for figures that feed into UK total figures, as well as the UK, Great Britain (GB) and England and Wales National Life Tables.
+For constituent UK country National Life Tables, non-resident deaths in England and Wales are allocated to England and non-resident deaths in Scotland are allocated to Scotland.
 All life expectancy figures calculated by ONS for Northern Ireland include the deaths of non-residents.
-Otherwise ONS do not include deaths of non-residents nor do they include deaths of English or Welsh residents dying out with England and Wales.
+Otherwise ONS does not include deaths of non-residents nor do they include deaths of English or Welsh residents dying outwith England and Wales.

-Information Services Division (ISD) include deaths of non-residents but impute a pseudo place of residence and ignore deaths of Scottish residents dying outwith Scotland.
+ISD include deaths of non-residents but impute a pseudo place of residence and ignore deaths of Scottish residents dying outwith Scotland.